gravitee-lab/saved-gravitee-circleci-orb/README.md

 And simplified.

-Also so mcuh easier to everyday manage, "without having tothink about it, just follow git".
+Also so mcuh easier to everyday manage, "without having to think about it, just follow git".